 This level introduces more complex accounting tasks, like preparing final accounts for sole traders and partnerships.
 You’ll also learn how to maintain cost accounting records and preparation of reports and returns.
-Financial spreadsheets, Cash Management and Professional Ethics are also covered.
+Financial spreadsheets and Professional Ethics are also covered.

 Completion of AAT Level 2 Accounting or equivalent Accounting qualifications or work experience in Accounting.
 Open to students of all ages

 Unit covers:- understanding accepted principles of accounting and double-entry bookkeeping, understating accounting methods or recording non-current assets, accounting for purchases of non-current assets, accounting for depreciation and adjustments, accounting for disposal of non-current assets, preparing and extending the trial balance.

 Unit covers:- understanding the process involved in preparing final accounts, preparing accounting records from incomplete information, producing final accounts for sole traders, understanding partnerships legislative and accounting requirements, preparing a statement of profit or loss appropriation account, preparing a statement of financial position relating to a partnership.

 Unit covers:- understanding an organisation’s costing system, recording and analysing cost information, apportioning costs to organisational requirements, analysing budget deviations and reporting these to management, using information gathered from costing systems to assist decision making.

 Unit covers: - understanding VAT regulations, completing VAT returns accurately and on time, understanding VAT penalties and adjusting for previous errors, communicating VAT information.

 Unit covers: - understanding principles of ethical working, understanding ethical behaviour when working with internal and external customers, understanding when and how to take appropriate action following suspected ethical codes breaches, understating the ethical responsibility of finance professionals in promoting sustainability.